avadev/Avalara-SDK-Java/docs/EInvoicing/V1/DocumentsApi.md

         DocumentsApi apiInstance = new DocumentsApi(apiClient);
         String avalaraVersion = "1.2"; // String | The HTTP Header meant to specify the version of the API intended to be used
         SubmitDocumentMetadata metadata = new SubmitDocumentMetadata(); // SubmitDocumentMetadata |
-        Object data = null; // Object | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion'
+        String data = "data_example"; // String | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion'
         String xAvalaraClient = "John's E-Invoicing-API Client"; // String | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint. try {
             DocumentSubmitResponse result = apiInstance.submitDocument(avalaraVersion, metadata, data, xAvalaraClient);